amandeep-sg/quantnet_cpp_homework/level_9/group_cd/group_cd_doc.md

 The **key observations** are following
 1. The error bars in the chart clearly show that standard deviation varies a lot for different values of N, relatively, for smaller value of Nsim.
 2. As the Nsim increases, the standard error decreases.
 3. Standard deviation and standard error, both doesnot convey whether the prices computed will converge or not.
-This is observed in Group c.c when computing prices of batch-4.
+This is observed in Section c.c when computing prices of batch-4.

 ### Batch-1
 The option parameters of batch-1 are as follow